sosthenee/Football-computer-vision/README.md

 # Future Work

-Implement Optical flow to follow better the ball
+Implement Optical flow to better follow and track the ball

-We can imagine getting the pace of the players and of the ball.
+We can imagine getting the pace of the players and the ball.
 This could be simpler with a stable footage

-We can create a mini-map based on the players positions.
+We can create a mini-map based on the players' positions.

 An idea would be to help blind people to folow the game --> https://www.youtube.com/watch?v=0KE1lIeVBH8